TerraPass: Partnerships

+Hidden Fees Lawsuit

+In July 2025, TerraPass entered into a consent order with the California Department of Financial Protection and Innovation to settle a DFPI lawsuit over TerraPass' failure to disclose to consumers that it was pocketing 40% of carbon offset credit purchases for its own operating costs.
+TerraPass was ordered to refund $68,500 in undisclosed fees to nine California businesses and 621 California consumers.

 Verification

-TerraPass works directly with project developers to validate the greenhouse gas reductions against the Verified Carbon Standard, a leading offset standard.
+TerraPass tries to reduce greenhouse gas against the Verified Carbon Standard.
 All of the RECs TerraPass purchases are Green-e certified through the Center for Resource Solutions.
 The primary standards they use are Verified Carbon Standard and the Climate Action Reserve.

 TerraPass is audited according to guidelines established by the Center for Resource Solutions.
-The audit covers a number of aspects of the company's operations.
-The focus of the audit is to verify that TerraPass fulfills its carbon purchase obligations on behalf of its customers; to enforce certain carbon portfolio quality standards; and to review TerraPass marketing language and disclosure policies for accuracy.
+The focus of the audit is to verify that TerraPass fulfills its carbon purchase obligations on behalf of its customers; to enforce certain carbon portfolio quality standards; and to review TerraPass marketing language and disclosure policies.

 Adam Stein, co-founder and VP of Marketing, was an occasional contributor to environmental news site Grist Magazine.

-Quality principles

-The voluntary carbon market is a young but rapidly growing industry, achieving worldwide sales of approximately $100 million in 2006.
-The industry has experienced a number of controversies, some of which TerraPass has attempted to address: